 The ground motion data recorded by this very large aperture array, along with some other stations, are used to create Ground Motion Visualization (GMV) animations.
 GMV is a video-based IRIS Data Services (DS) data product that illustrates how seismic waves travel away from an earthquake location.
 In these animations, the normalized recorded wave amplitudes at each seismometer location is depicted using colored circles to represent seismic wave amplitudes, e.g., GMV for the 2013-10-19 M6.4 Gulf of California earthquake.

-To visualize the ground motion in an area larger than the footprint of the USArray at the time of the event, one can combine GMVs from multiple earthquakes from a common source area spanning different periods in the Array's deployment as it rolls across America.
-The resulting combined movie, a Super GMV (SGMV) simulates a GMV if all USArray station locations were occupied at once.
+To visualize ground motion in an area larger than the TA footprint at the time of an earthquake, one must combine GMVs from multiple “similar” earthquakes.
+These earthquakes must have occurred during TA deployment and be about 1 to 1.5 years apart to capture ground motion at “all” TA station sites.
+Such a combined GMVs is dubbed a Super GMV (SGMV) and simulates a GMV as if all the station locations were occupied.

 The 10 highlighted Gulf of California earthquakes in Figure 2 that occurred between September 1, 2007 and January 31, 2019, have similar focal mechanisms and qualify for production of SGMV (Figure 3).
 The steps to create an SGMV from these events are:

 - Compute relative P-arrival time shift between events using P travel times for the US network station NEW (Newport, WA).

 - For each station request 30 minutes of (BHZ or LHZ) data starting about 20 seconds before the event time (in case of multiple events for a single station, request data for the most recent event).

 - Deconvolve responses (output as displacement), remove trend and filter traces between 500 and 50 seconds.

 - Individually normalize traces to their maximum amplitude.
 Update time of each trace to be the offset time (in seconds) from event’s origin time.